Studiegids

 At the end of the course, the student is able to:

-1. Acquire in-depth knowledge about a current research project, concepts and approaches in a particular biological research area.
+• Acquire in-depth knowledge about a current research project, concepts, and approaches in a particular research area of environmental sciences, such as biology, urban ecology, or industrial ecology.

 Mode of instruction